 This is a KYB.
-The Spring Retainers on Showa shocks are commonly held on with a round wire clip that must be popped out of its groove.
+The Spring Retainers on Showa shocks are commonly held on with a round wire clip that must be popped

 D6 - Remove the spring.

 D7 - Compress the shock and make sure it returns completely.
 If it does not, there may be a bent shaft, blown shaft seal, a bad bladder, low-pressure, or an improperly located piston (on reservoir piston shocks.)